Seronegative arthropathies

 Bilateral grade 2-4 sacroiliitis or unilateral grade 3 or 4 sacroiliitis.
 Grade 0 is normal, 1 possible, 2 minimal, 3 moderate and 4 completely fused (ankylosed).

-Ankylosing spondylitis is the most common, with prevalence in the Caucasian population of between 0.15% and 1.8%, being higher in populations with a higher background prevalence of HLA-B27 positivity.
+Ankylosing spondylitis is the most common, with prevalence in a UK primary care population of around 0.15%.
+It is higher in populations with a higher background prevalence of HLA-B27 positivity.

 Risk factors